 Council will adopt a flexible approach to achieve the overall co-operation objective as it is aware of the diversity and dynamics which result in dangerous, affected, or insanitary buildings.

-Factors in determining the approach to be taken are included in this policy as well as in the Additional Information (AI) supporting documents.
-The AI documents are used to support Policy implementation, and do not form part of this Policy.
+Factors in determining the approach to be taken are included in Council's RFAC document, as attached to this Policy.